 How the vestibular system helps day to day

+Postural control describes all of the small adjustments our body is constantly making to ensure it doesn’t over or under balance.
 Our postural control allows our bodies to move in different directions whilst remaining stable.
 For example, when we bend forward our back muscles and our stomach muscles work together to make sure we don’t go too slowly, or crash down too quickly, or fall over.
 When we throw a ball we can move our arm without our whole body going forward with it and without losing our footing.

 Reaching across the table to get the salt, also requires good postural control.
 Without it, we might fall out of our chair into the person next to us or into our food.
 We can twist and turn and bend our bodies in any number of ways without falling over when our vestibular system is working well.